 Malvern Hills

 § This page gives an overview of the Malvern Hills local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Malvern Hills district is dominated by the dramatic ridge of the Malvern Hills, a designated Area of Outstanding Natural Beauty with sweeping views across Worcestershire and Herefordshire.
 Great Malvern, the main town, is known for its Victorian architecture, spa heritage, and theatre, while Upton-upon-Severn is a picturesque riverside town hosting festivals.
 Villages and farmland spread out into the Severn Valley and Teme Valley, with rivers, orchards, and woodlands defining the scenery.
 Its landscape is a mix of rugged hills, fertile plains, and historic settlements.

-The administrative boundary of Malvern Hills can be viewed on OpenStreetMap: District Boundary of Malvern Hills.
+The administrative boundary of Malvern Hills can also be viewed on OpenStreetMap: District Boundary of Malvern Hills.

 Key Facts about Malvern Hills